DispatchMe/swiffer/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Preamble
+## Disclaimer
+This project is still in active development.
+As such, the API is subject to change.
+We will stick to the typical major/minor/patch versioning system, in which any breaking API changes will bump the major version.

 ## Installation
 `npm install swiffer-framework`